AriFordsham/GHCWiki/intrinsic-superclasses.md

 ```

-Of course, instances can also offer definitions wich ovverride the defaults.
+Of course, instances can also offer definitions wich override the defaults.
 We need to choose between these candidate definitions and the obvious way to do so is to apply the existing principle that the more local overrides the more generic.

 If we gave `Monad` a default `fmap`, we should then expect that explicit `Functor` instances will not have a default `fmap` implementation, and that explicit `Applicative` instances will be offered the default `fmap` from the `Applicative` class declaration, but that explicit `Monad` instances should be offered the `Monad`-specific default instead.